 • Pray for the local church to reach out spiritually and economically to the 500,000 people living in slums.

-• Pray for love and caring from Christians toward large numbers of immigrants.
+• Pray for love and care from Christians toward large numbers of immigrants.

 • Pray for national church support for Argentinian missionaries being sent to foreign Muslim areas.